 Most road trips in Brittany will go around the coast.
 Brittany is famous for its stunning coastline and everything there seems to be linked to the sea.
 This

 Don’t get me wrong.
-I love the coast
+I love the coast, and most of my

 Here’s the inland Brittany road trip itinerary we took.